-Towards an highly efficient and demand-oriented system, thermal energy is utilized to the maximum.
+Towards a highly efficient and demand-oriented system, thermal energy is utilized to the maximum.
 All buildings can be run entirely without fossil energy resources.
-Thermal energy services of household devices like washing machine or dish washer are running on thermal energy instead of electric energy, making the system highly efficient without conversion losses.
+Thermal energy services of household devices like a washing machine or a dishwasher are running on thermal energy instead of electric energy, making the system highly efficient without conversion losses.
 Even the operation of refrigerators and cooking devices with thermal energy will be demonstrated.

 Highly energy-efficient and sustainable building materials are used: straw bales are regional renewable resources with a very low "grey energy" (100 times less than conventional insulation materials), store CO2 and provide high thermal insulation.
 Building components of the village will be produced in collaboration by local SMEs (Small and Medium Enterprises) that are organized in an efficient way.